Financial Reporting Manual

 3420.2If a distribution to owners, regardless of whether it is declared or whether it is reflected already in the balance sheet, is to be paid out of proceeds of the offering rather than from the current year's earnings, pro forma per share data should be presented (for the latest year and interim period only) giving effect to the number of shares whose proceeds would be necessary to pay the dividend (but only the amount that exceeds current year's earnings) in addition to historical EPS.
 The number of shares to be added to the denominator for purposes of pro forma per share data should not exceed the total number of shares to be issued in the offering.
 For purposes of this interpretation, a dividend declared in the latest year would be deemed to be in contemplation of the offering with the intention of repayment out of offering proceeds to the extent that the dividend exceeded earnings during the previous twelve months.

-3430.1Generally, the historical balance sheet and statement of operations (including EPS) should not be revised to reflect modifications of the terms of outstanding securities that become effective after the latest balance sheet date, although pro forma data may be necessary.
+3430.1Generally, the historical balance sheet and statement of comprehensive income (including EPS) should not be revised to reflect modifications of the terms of outstanding securities that become effective after the latest balance sheet date, although pro forma data may be necessary.
 Depending on the facts and circumstances, the staff may not object if the registrant and its independent accountants elect to present retroactively a conversion of securities as if it had occurred at the date of the latest balance sheet included in the filing (with no adjustment of earlier statements).
 However, if the original instrument accrues interest or accretes toward redemption value after the balance sheet date until the conversion actually occurs, or if the terms of the conversion do not confirm the carrying value, only pro forma presentation would be deemed appropriate.